Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Allowing yourself to become dehydrated is setting yourself up for hiking inflammation.

-Hikers who don't like to stop to rehydrate have a perfect solution: a hiking hydration backpack carrying a water reservoir (bladder).
+If that sounds like your hiking style, here's a perfect solution: a hiking hydration backpack carrying a water reservoir (bladder).

 Here's my routine:

-On cool hikes, I bring a liter of water and might have some left at the end of the day.
+On cool hikes, I bring a liter of water in a water bottle, and might have some left at the end of the day if temperatures are really low.

 For warmer weather hikes, I carry at least two liters for a day hike if I'm hiking in an area without access to surface water.